 3. Shoot Flies, Don’t Swat Them

 Nobody in my house ever gets excited to use a fly swatter.
 But one of my husband’s bar fly friends (see what I did there) bought this silly gun that shoots flies (off Amazon!) and was raving about it one day.
 This gun kills flies with salt pellets.
 My husband and my 11 year old are obsessed with this thing.
 When a fly or a bug is buzzing around the house they get so excited to kill it, and I love that it’s immediately gone.
 (The gun doesn’t hurt people).

 4. Share one water bottle

 My mom tells me this is gross.
-I tell her I’m not carrying 5 freaking water bottles around town everywhere.
+I tell her I’m not carrying 5 water bottles around town everywhere.
 I have my giant one that I take out on our trips out and about, and they share it with me.

 5. Frozen PB&J

 If your kids eat peanut butter and jelly in their lunches, this is for you.
 Also works with sun butter and almond butter.
 So I started making an ENTIRE loaf of bread into PB&J sandwiches on Sundays.
 The whole loaf makes about 12 sandwiches.
 Wrap them up individually in foil, and freeze them.
 Each morning during the week you take out a frozen wrapped up sandwich, pop it in their lunchbox (doubles as an ice pack if you’re really on your slacker game!) and it fully defrosts in their lunchbox by lunch time.
-It miraculously doesn’t effect the taste.
+It doesn’t seem to change the taste.
 (I know they sell those Smuckers frozen sandwiches too but if you look at the ingredients they are not clean at all, so we try not to buy those).